 Gluten is the protein that is found in wheat, barley and rye, while casein is the principal protein found in milk and other dairy products.
 Gluten is common in items made in mainstream bakeries, but the substance also sneaks into foods you wouldn’t suspect, such as soy sauce or licorice.
 Remember that “wheat-free” doesn’t necessarily mean “gluten-free”!

-Some people eliminate these items from their meals as a personal preference, but most — like those with Celiac Disease — must follow a strict gluten-free/casein-free diet because it’s imperative to their health.
-All Enjoy Life products are gluten-free and casein-free, so they’re suitable for a GF/CF diet.
+Some people eliminate these items from their meals as a personal preference, but most — like those with celiac disease — must follow a strict gluten-free/casein-free diet because it’s imperative to their health.
+All Enjoy Life Foods products are gluten-free and casein-free, so they’re suitable for a GF/CF diet.

 Many parents report an improvement in alertness, sensory perception, awareness of pain and overall behavior management when gluten and casein are eliminated from the diets of their children living with Autism.
 While there is limited scientific evidence to date, anecdotal evidence from many parents points to the benefits gained from following a GF/CF diet.

 Oats are a controversial grain once thought to be a substantial source of gluten.
 Recent research has suggested that oats do not contain the reactive peptide sequence known to be problematic for gluten intolerance, but they’re often grown, processed or stored near wheat and are thought to be contaminated at levels too high to be considered safe for people with celiac disease.
 For this reason, Enjoy Life Foods products do not include oats.